TediusTimmy/FunnyMachine/README.md

 ## EMU2

 This is in progress.
-It will have a more fully featured screen device.
-That's it.
-I'll also work on the bank registers and some DMA hardware.
+It has a more fully featured screen device (80x25 and 16 colors), and a keyboard (they may not work right now).
+I plan to work on the bank registers and some DMA hardware.
 I have DMA transfer hardware in mind, it's just not implemented.

+### VRAM
+0000-0FA0 : Screen device.
+This is 80x25, 16 color foreground and background.
+It will be redrawn unconditionally 30 times a second (when done).

+### System Area
+The halt command is still there.
+The print character has been removed.
+BFFD - Keyboard character (the last character read by the keyboard) BFFC - Keyboard input present (1 if the current character has not been read before, 0 if you've already read it)

 ## EMU3